jarviscanada/jarvis_data_eng_NaimSyed/README.md

 # Naim Syed .
 Jarvis Consulting

 Hi, my name is Naim Syed.
 I am a Business Systems Analyst at Jarvis Consulting with a strong interest in data analytics and automation.
 I have a bachelor's in accounting from Toronto Metropolitan University and a diploma in Data Science from Lighthouse Labs.
 I have four years of experience working in the pension and benefits industry.
 Over my professional career, I have led projects to automate business processes by integrating ERP systems and building custom RPA solutions.
-I also enjoyed analyzing financial data to support decision making in policy development.
-During my personal time, I enjoy playing recreational sports and captaining a Sunday league basketball team.
+I also enjoyed analyzing financial data to support decision-making in policy development.
+During my free time, I enjoy playing recreational sports and captaining a Sunday league basketball team.

 ## Skills